 2. Egyptian Premier League

-Number two on this list is the Egyptian Premier League which has been in existence since 1948.
-The league was one of the leagues with most attendance in Africa until a riot escalated in 2012.
 As a result of the riot, all matches were played behind closed doors until late 2017.
 Playing behind closed doors did not affect the performance of the league.
-It’s still responsible for the current most valuable player in Africa, Ramadan Sohbi, as well as the highest-ranking football club in Africa, El Alhy.
+It’s still responsible for the current most valuable player in Africa, Ramadan Sohbi, as well as the highest-ranking soccer club in Africa, El Alhy.

 1. Tunisia Ligue Professionnelle 1

-Esperance de Tunis, a club in the Tunisia Ligue Professionelle is the current champion of the CAF champions league and second in the 2020 African national football club ranking.
+Esperance de Tunis, a club in the Tunisia Ligue Professionelle, was the champion of the CAF champions league in 2021 and second in the 2020 African national soccer club ranking.
 El Wataniya 1, El Wataniya 2, and Al-Kass sport are the primary broadcasters of the Tunisia Ligue Professionnelle 1.